 To apply to be an Honors Writing Fellow, complete the Honors Writing Fellows Application.
-Applications for the 2021 Fellows program are due by 4:00 PM.
+Applications for the 2022 Fellows program are due Friday, March 25 by 4:00 PM.
 An informational session will be held on Friday, February 25th in the Writing Center, 110 EPB, from 4:00-5:00 PM.

 - Selected Fellows enroll in HONR:3220 Honors Writing Fellows: Writing Theory & Practice to learn how to be an effective peer tutor.

 - Each semester, Honors Writing Fellows are paired with a course.
 Fellows serve 5-10 students in their chosen courses.